 by Eddie Campbell

-Paul is the co-author, with Peter Stanbury, of the books Manga: 60 Years Of Japanese Comics (2004), Graphic Novels: Stories To Change Your Life (2005), Great British Comics: Celebrating A Century Of Ripping Yarns & Wizard Wheezes (2006), The Leather Nun & Other Incredibly Strange Comics (2008) and he is the editor of The Mammoth Book Of Best Crime Comics (2008) and 1001 Comics You Must Read Before You Die.
+Paul is the author of the book Manga: 60 Years Of Japanese Comics (2004), and co-author, with Peter Stanbury, of Graphic Novels: Stories To Change Your Life (2005), Great British Comics: Celebrating A Century Of Ripping Yarns & Wizard Wheezes (2006) and The Leather Nun & Other Incredibly Strange Comics (2008).
+He is also the editor of The Mammoth Book Of Best Crime Comics (2008) and 1001 Comics You Must Read Before You Die (2011).

 On television he has been a consultant and interview subject on The South Bank Show's programme Manga Mania (2006) and BBC4's documentary series Comics Britannia (2007).
 Also, he appeared as interview subject in the DVD documentary The Mindscape Of Alan Moore (2007).